ASU-CompMethodsPhysics-PHY494/final-2017-openthepodbaydoors_hal/Submission/README.md

 upper lim: most numbers of cars allowed initially in a position
 maxtime: total number of iterations will return three objects:
--initial number of cars in each position on the street -final number of cars in each position on the street after iterations -list of cars that went through the intersection in each iteration
+- initial number of cars in each position on the street
+- final number of cars in each position on the street after iterations
+- list of cars that went through the intersection in each iteration

 The code is not operating as expected however the initial grid setup works and the simulation updates the positions.